 Nothing in this Act shall prejudice any power exercisable by virtue of the prerogative of the Crown in relation to functions of Ministers of the Crown.

-[Parts II, III, IV deleted by No. 62 of 1981 s.
+[Part II, III, IV deleted: No. 62 of 1981 s.
 7.]

-[Part V deleted by No. 111 of 1979 s.
+[Part V deleted: No. 111 of 1979 s.
 3.]

-[Parts VI, VII deleted by No. 62 of 1981 s.
+[Part VI, VII deleted: No. 62 of 1981 s.
 7.]

 Notes

-1 This is a compilation of the Alteration of Statutory Designations Act 1974 and includes all amendments effected by the other Acts referred to in the following Table.
+1 This reprint is a compilation as at 6 February 2015 of the Alteration of Statutory Designations Act 1974 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table